kaikue/LovelyWorld/README.md

 	- bugs- worm, grasshopper
 	- some can't be picked up (spiky back)
 	- defeat enemy that hurt you to guaranteed drop a heart
+	- some can use items (even on player)
 - health
 	- collectible heart fragments to increase health
 	- heal with hearts